hex2a/docker-ssconvert-xls2csv/README.md

 # docker-ssconvert-xls2csv

-This Docker images converts .xls to .csv using gnumeric's ssconvert
+This Docker image converts .xls to .csv using gnumeric's ssconvert

 ## How to use